scenerystack/community/docs/reference/api/scenery/VoicingActivationResponseListener.md

 # VoicingActivationResponseListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/VoicingActivationResponseListener.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/VoicingActivationResponseListener.ts) for the most up-to-date information.

 ## Overview

 A PressListener that speaks the name and hint responses of a VoicingNode when it is clicked.
 If there